KoolestKatEver/bestbuy-deploymentfiles/README.md

   4. Additional Research on the Issue:
      - Consulted the [OpenAI Community thread](https://community.openai.com/t/typeerror-asyncclient-init-got-an-unexpected-keyword-argument-proxies/1040287) discussion for this error.

-     - Implemented fixes based on suggestions:
+     - **Pinned httpx Version:**
-       - Set `httpx==0.27.2` initially to test against a stable version.
+       - Set `httpx==0.27.2` in `requirements.txt` to use the last version supporting the `proxies` argument.
-       - Used `pip install --upgrade "httpx<0.28"` to avoid potential conflicts.
+       - **Reasoning:** Ensures compatibility with existing code dependent on the `proxies` parameter, preventing breaking changes caused by newer `httpx` versions.

+     - **Upgraded OpenAI Python SDK:**
+       - Updated the OpenAI library to version `1.55.3`, which addresses compatibility with `httpx` 0.28.0.
-       - Upgraded the OpenAI Python SDK to ensure compatibility.
+       - **Reasoning:** Aligns with upstream fixes in the OpenAI Python SDK that accommodate the removed `proxies` argument in `httpx`.

-       - Even though this method is said to have worked for many people in the forum, it did not resolve the error for me.
+     - **Modified Dependency Constraints:**
+       - Adjusted `requirements.txt` to specify compatible versions of `httpx` and related dependencies:
+         - `httpx>=0.23.0,<0.28`
+         - Other libraries aligned with these changes to maintain compatibility across the dependency tree.
+       - **Reasoning:** Prevents future incompatibilities caused by upstream updates, ensuring the application remains stable during dependency upgrades.

   - **Outcome:** The issue persists despite multiple dependency adjustments, rebuilds, and redeployments.
 Further investigation is needed.

 ### Makeline-Service Not Functioning